LBrull/SpeechRecognition/README.md

 ![Attention training](/images/perplexity_up.png)

 We can see how it reaches its minimum at epoch 6 and starts going up again if we continue the training with more epochs.
 The model is generating overfitting here: it is learning about the train data, but it will be bad at predicting new data that has not been seen before.
+So, if we reduce the number of epochs to 6, we get the best result (71% WER).

 ## Final results